Monday, November 11, 2024

 I have also considered that because of how the word “Wilderness” is used in Revelation this final destruction of Babylon refers to the fall of Masada.

-The main issue is that I can't figure out how to make Vespasian or this False Prophet candidate fit my Baptism of The Beast premise.
+The main issue is that I can't figure out how to make Vespasian or this False Prophet candidate fit my Baptism of The Beast premise, we are still far from Rome's Christianization.

 Monday, July 1, 2024